Lurk (TV series): Reception

+Lurk is a story about faith, blending elements of humor, romance, suspense, and mental battles.
+It focuses on portraying the struggles and sacrifices of underground agents during a special historical period, leaving the audience thoroughly satisfied.

+Besides the outstanding performance of the main characters, the supporting roles also stood out: the cunning Station Chief Wu, the brave Ma Kui, the sinister and petty Lu Qiaoshan, and the ruthless Li Ya all played important supporting roles.

 Awards and nominations

 Lurk Spy Museum

 A museum has been established in Tianjin, where the script was based on.
 In Da Li Dao 57, guests are welcome to come and see Wang Tian Mu's old residence, which is now a private owned museum as well as a restaurant.
 Many of the objects used in the TV series can be seen there, and it is possible to have Tianjins local historian to come and talk about the house, the area and the city.
 Some of the scenes in the TV series were also taken in this place.